chrismdp/chrismdp.github.com/_posts/2011-09-12-kanogo-vapourware-to-beta-in-24-hours.markdown

 A while back I agonising over which should be the next greatest feature for one of my products.
 I thought the best thing to do would be to conduct some Kano analysis on the product in question, and realised there wasn't an easy way of doing this.
 I've used [kanosurvey.com](http://kanosurvey.com) in the past, but it didn't really feel like the right tool.
 How was I to get users to answer my survey?

-"Wouldn't it be great," I thought, "if I could embed a little survey box on the site that asked customers for me and provided my with Kano analysis stats?"
+"Wouldn't it be great," I thought, "if I could embed a little survey box on the site that asked customers what they thought and provided me with Kano analysis stats?"
 The concept behind [Kanogo](http://kanogo.com) was born.

 Fast forward several months to last week.
 I found myself with a few days spare and decided that the best use of them would be to build a beta of this product.
 Always up for a challenge, I decided to give myself 24 hours to build and launch.